Is it ethical to industrially farm chickens?

 The EGGCHANGE is a philosophical economic model.

-It is an exchange office for fertilized eggs but also for thoughts about poultry farming and how the economy affects our lives.
+It is an exchange office for fertilized eggs (capital) but also a place to exchange thoughts about poultry farming and how economy affects our lives.
 In the EGGCHANGE the fertilized egg is seen as investment.
 Upon opening an account you receive a fertilised egg.
 You can take the egg home and eat it but also hatch it.
 If you hatch it you’ll get a broiler chicken that can grow into meat.
-If you have a hen you can also keep your chicken to let it lay eggs.
+If you have a hen you can keep her to produce eggs.
 You may get a rooster.
 Together with a hen you can produce new chicks.

 In this way you save your own natural capital.
 This capital grows by the attention and the time you spend on it.
 You can not accumulate capital without looking after it.
 The interest rate is determined by natural laws rather instead of market forces.